CouncilofLorien/counciloflorien.github.io/docs/emended/metd-emended.md

 ---

 {: .text-center .text-gamma }
-ANNOTATIONS
+NOTES

-The Rules Archive provides the original published text without modification from errata or official clarifications.
-However, they do have corrections to minor typographical, grammatical, clerical, and typesetting issues in the original text.
-Such corrections are not annotated.
-Anything in the original text that goes beyond a minor issue is left unaltered and described in these annotations.
+These Emended Rules provide the original published text with emendations from errata and official clarifications.
+Such emendations are marked by ~~strikingthrough~~ the original text and <ins>underlining</ins> the new text.
+The rules also include corrections to minor typographical, grammatical, clerical, and typesetting issues in the original text.
+Such corrections are not marked or annotated.
+Any correction beyond a minor issue would be marked as an emendation.

+[^capture]: There is no _Capture_ keyword in _MECCG_.

 [^dragon-hoard-errata]: Rules Erratum: Dragon Rules, Hoards: Change “_Each site with a Dragon automatic-attack (i.e., each Dragon’s Lair) contains a hoard_” to “_Each site which had a Dragon automatic-attack at the beginning of the turn contains a hoard_.”
 [^dragon-multiple-strike-errata]: Rules Erratum: Dragons Rules, Characters Facing Multiple Strikes: Change "_are then considered to be canceled_" to "_are then considered to be successful_."
+[^sideboard]: The sideboard size was increased several times over the game's life.
+The final increase came with _Middle-earth: The White Hand_ which increased the sideboard to 30 cards for 1-deck and 2-deck games.